christian-million/surveyr/README.md

 - change structure to package format, for quick reloads and better workflow
 - clarify goals of package and function
 - comment stuff

+# Oh, crap.

+This [package](https://github.com/andrie/surveydata) pretty much captured the essence of where I wanted this package to go (and does it so much more elegantly).
+So maybe I can incorporate it's structure in order to add onto things like:

+- Handling Open Ended Questions
+- More plots
+- Tidy Eval (So we don't have to use quotes)

+Well, we'll see what happens moving forward.
+At least I am learning a lot.